How can I secure the files in my Amazon S3 bucket?

-To track what actions are taken on your buckets and objects, you can enable logging and monitor your resources in these ways:
+You can enable logging and monitor your S3 resources in these ways:

 - Configure AWS CloudTrail logs.
 By default, CloudTrail tracks only bucket-level actions.
 To track object-level actions (such as GetObject), enable Amazon S3 data events.

 - Enable Amazon S3 server access logging.
-For more information on reviewing these logs, see Server Access Log Format.
+For more information on reviewing these logs, see Amazon S3 server access log format.

 - Use AWS Config to monitor bucket ACLs and bucket policies for any violations that allow public read or write access.
 For more information, see s3-bucket-public-read-prohibited and s3-bucket-public-write-prohibited.

-- Use CloudTrail with other services, such as Amazon CloudWatch or AWS Lambda, to trigger specific processes when certain actions are taken on your S3 resources.
-For more information, see Log Amazon S3 Object-Level Operations Using CloudWatch Events.
+- Use CloudTrail with other services, such as CloudWatch or AWS Lambda, to invoke specific processes when certain actions are taken on your S3 resources.
+For more information, see Log Amazon S3 object-level operations using CloudWatch Events.

-- If you have a Business or Enterprise support plan, you can use AWS Trusted Advisor's Amazon S3 Bucket Permissions check.
+- If you have a Business Support Plan or an Enterprise Support plan, you can use AWS Trusted Advisor's S3 bucket permissions check.
 This check notifies you about buckets with open access permissions.